3rdGen-Media/CoreTransport/README.md

 1. Create a connection + cursor pool
 2. Create queues for async + non-blocking socket operations (CTKernelQueue)
-3. Create a pool of threads to dequeue socket operations
+3. Create a pool of threads to dequeue socket operations (CTThread)
 4. Define your target (CTTarget)
 5. Create a socket connection + perform SSL Handshake (CTConnection)
 6. Make a network request and asynchronously receive the response (CTCursor)